Walk Dallas's self-guided ghost tour. 11 documented stops, 5 free. No guide, no schedule — just you and the dark.

 You stand in the Cedars, a South Dallas neighborhood where developers unearthed an unmarked cemetery in the 1990s.
 The graves held bodies of formerly ...

-The Dallas ghost tour includes 13 documented haunted locations.
+The Dallas ghost tour includes 11 documented stops covering 125 years of documented history.

-The most visited stop on our Dallas tour is The Adolphus Hotel at 1321 Commerce St, Dallas, TX 75202.
+The most visited stop on our Dallas tour is The Adolphus Hotel at 1321 Commerce St, Dallas, TX 75202, dating back to 1912.

 Last updated February 22, 2026.
 Researched by the History Nearby editorial team.